uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 **1. Before**
 * Check the results of pre-workshop survey to understand your learners.
-* If you can, try out the projector, check the network, etc. to ensure technical parts work as planned (if not, or if any equipment is needed, contact carpadmin@carpentry.uio.no)
+* If you can, try out the projector, check the network, etc., to ensure technical parts work as planned (if not, or if any equipment is needed, contact carpadmin@carpentry.uio.no)
 * Get the Carpentries equipment box, which is located in the University of Oslo’s HumSam library 2nd floor offices (contact [carpadmin@carpentry.uio.no](mailto:carpadmin@carpentry.uio.no))

 **2. During**
-* Explain the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) at the beginning of the workshop.
+* Explain the Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) at the beginning of the workshop.
 * Do a short **security briefing** at the beginning of the workshop.
 * Ask the participants to answer the **post-workshop survey** at the end of the workshop, as well as feedback using the sticky notes provided in the equipment box (collect these).
 * Leave the seminar room clean and orderly; make sure that no equipment is left, windows are closed, and lights are off.